zlu883/noodel-js/README.md

 <img alt="Noodel logo" src="docs/logo_256x256.png" width="90">

-Noodel, short for *node model*, is a UI framework for structuring and presenting content in the modern age.
-It is based on an interaction scheme that is simple, intuitive, and adaptable.
+Noodel, short for *node model*, is a user interface that you can navigate with just 4 arrow keys (or 4 direction swipes).
+It offers a new way to present content in the modern web that is intuitive, responsive and accessible.

 ## [Demo / documentation](https://zlu883.github.io/Noodel/)